 Leaf packs are preferred over leaf mats, but if you collect all the leaf packs in your 100 m sampling area and still need additional sweeps of leaf material, you may finish with leaf mats.
-Sample leaf packs by placing the net downstream of the leaf pack, and use your hands to directly transfer the leaves into the net.
-The volume of leaves collected must be equivalent to an area described by the width of the dipnet by 0.5 m long, with a 1 to 2 cm thickness of leaf material.
+Sample leaf packs by placing the net downstream of the leaf pack and use your hands to directly transfer the leaves into the net.
+The volume of leaves collected must be equivalent to an area described by the width of the dipnet (approximately 0.3 m) by 0.5 m long, with a 1 to 2 cm thickness of leaf material.
 Once the appropriate volume of leaf material is in the net, leaf material should be reduced in the field.
-Every effort should be made to reduce the sample volume so that the entire 20 sweep sample will fit into two 2- liter jugs.
+Every effort should be made to reduce the sample volume so that the entire 20 sweep sample will fit into two to three 2- liter jugs.
 The organisms must be dislodged “one leaf at a time” before discarding “cleaned” leaves.
 It is critical that there be NO LOSS of organisms during any field reduction of leaf material.
 When sampling leaf mats, make sure that only the top 1-2 cm of material is collected, and ensure that anaerobic leaf material is not included.

 When sampling sand or finer sediment, penetrate the sand/sediment with fingers, to approximately 2 cm deep, and lift the organisms from the sand into the waiting dip net.
 If the flow is weak, create a flow toward the net with your fingers.
 Feel for partially buried bivalves and ensure they are placed in the net.
 If the net is pushed into coarse sand or coarse detritus, very little of the sand or detritus will be washed through the net, resulting in a sample that contains few organisms and is hard to process, thus compromising the quality of the entire sample.